Lands Acquisition Act 1989 (LAA)

-The Lands Acquisition Act 1989 (LAA) is an important component of the Commonwealth Property Management Framework and applies to most acquisitions and disposals of interests in land by the Commonwealth.
+The Lands Acquisition Act 1989 (LAA) is an important component of the Commonwealth Property Management Framework and applies to most acquisitions and disposals of interests in land by the Commonwealth, including overseas land.
 The LAA also applies in relation to applications to access Commonwealth land for mineral exploration and mining activities.
+The Lands Acquisition Framework provides additional information on these matters.

 The Minister for Finance has portfolio responsibility for the administration of the LAA and has delegated a number of functions and powers under the LAA to officers within the Department of Finance and other Commonwealth entities.

-The acquisition or disposal of an interest in land must be authorised under the LAA, either by the Finance Minister or a delegated official, unless the transaction is exempt from the operation of the LAA.
+The acquisition or disposal of an interest in land must be authorised under the LAA, either by the Minister for Finance or a delegated official, unless the transaction is exempt from the operation of the LAA.
+This authorisation must be obtained prior to executing a lease or an acquisition.

 Delegations